Nem nướng: Ingredients and cooking method

 Nem nướng is made of ground pork with between a third and a half pork fat.
 The meat is typically flavoured with chopped shallots, crushed garlic, fish sauce, sugar and black pepper.

-It is formed into sausages or meatballs and then grilled or baked.
+It is wrapped around a lemongrass stick and then grilled or baked.

 Serving

 Nem nướng can be eaten alone as an appetizer or snack, and dipped in nước chấm ["dipping sauce"], or with a peanut dip.
-Nước chấm is fish sauce diluted with water and flavored with sugar, lime juice, chopped raw garlic, chopped fresh bird's eye chili (Thai chili)/cayenne pepper, and sometimes with vinegar.
-The peanut sauce is made of peanut butter and hoisin sauce, flavored with fish sauce and crushed garlic, topped with crushed roasted peanut.
-It is served with fresh vegetables such as lettuce, julienned pickled vegetables like carrots and white radishes, and fresh herbs like mint and basil.
+Nước chấm is made of ground pork, glutinous rice and annatto oil.
+There is a vegetarian variation of the dipping sauce which is made of peanut butter and hoisin sauce topped with crushed roasted peanuts.

+As a main dish, it is served with bánh tráng, fried rice paper, fresh vegetables such as lettuce, julienned pickled vegetables like carrots, white radishes, cucumbers, green mangos and fresh herbs like mint and basil.
-Nem nướng can be served as a main course dish on top of rice noodles, as in bún thịt nướng [lit. "grilled meat with rice noodles"], and on rice, as in cơm tấm.

-Nem nướng is a common filler in gỏi cuốn (meat/seafood, fresh vegetables and herbs wrapped in transparent rice paper).

-The deliciousness of nem nướng depends on the accompanying bowl of soy sauce, which is also considered the secret of each restaurant.
-The bowl of soy sauce with all the attractive flavors of sour, salty and sweet is made from more than 20 spices according to each chef's own heirloom secret.
-The main ingredients can include sticky rice, soybeans, tomatoes, shrimp, lean meat, pureed pork liver mixed with sugar, garlic, chili, and other ingredients.
+The deliciousness of nem nướng depends on the accompanying bowl of dipping sauce, which is also considered the secret of each restaurant.
+The bowl of dipping sauce with all the attractive flavors of sour, salty and sweet is made from more than 20 spices according to each chef's own heirloom secret.
+The main ingredients can include sticky rice, soybeans, tomatoes, lean meat, garlic, chili, and other ingredients.

-Raw vegetables are served depending on the season, depending on the taste of each person that chooses.
+Nem nướng in Northern variant is served with bánh phở ["phở noodles"], whereas in the South, it is eaten with bún ["rice vermicelli"].
+In Khánh Hòa, nem nướng is wrapped in moistened rice paper and consumed without any accompanying starch-based ingredients.